Open Source VoIP & ICT Solutions for Businesses Worldwide

 Tier 1 assists the developer; Tier 2 can complete entire tasks autonomously given a well-scoped goal.

-The tool landscape has split into two tiers.
-The first tier is inline code completion and chat: GitHub Copilot, JetBrains AI Assistant, and Cursor integrate directly into the editor and suggest context-aware completions, explain unfamiliar code, and generate boilerplate on demand.
-Developers report saving 30-50% of time on routine tasks like writing unit tests, adding error handling, and translating business rules into working functions.
-The second tier is autonomous coding agents: tools like Devin (Cognition), SWE-agent (Princeton), and Claude Code can take a GitHub issue, explore the repository, propose a fix, run the test suite, and submit a pull request with minimal human intervention.
-These are still best suited for well-scoped, self-contained tasks but are improving rapidly.
+The tool landscape has split into two distinct tiers.
+Tier one is inline completion and chat: GitHub Copilot, Cursor, and JetBrains AI Assistant live inside your editor and suggest context-aware completions, explain unfamiliar code, and generate boilerplate on demand.
+They’re genuinely useful for the boring stuff – error handling, test cases, repetitive refactors.
+Tier two is autonomous coding agents: tools like Devin (Cognition), SWE-agent (Princeton), and Claude Code can take a GitHub issue, explore your entire repository, propose a fix spanning multiple files, run the test suite, and submit a pull request with minimal input from you.
+That’s impressive.
+But it works best on well-scoped, self-contained tasks where the success criteria are clear.
+Open-ended tasks with ambiguous requirements still tend to go sideways.
+And that’s where your judgment still matters a lot.

 Frequently Asked Questions